nerzh/everscale-client-ruby/README.md

 - #### NetworkQueriesProtocol
    Each GraphQL query uses separate HTTP request.  - case HTTP =

-   All GraphQL queries will be served using single web socket connection.  - case WS =
+   All GraphQL queries will be served using single web socket connection.
+SDK is tested to reliably handle 5000 parallel network requests (sending and processing messages, quering and awaiting blockchain data)  - case WS =

 - #### AppRequestResult